 This is when you must consider thinking about your work goals as well so that they can be discussed during your plan review meeting.

 Whether you wish to continue working long term, learn new skills, or develop strategies for further professional progress, achieving your employment goals is not difficult with the right NDIS plan.

-Every Individual has different goals in life and you may wish to choose type of employment you like.
+Every individual has different goals in life and you may wish to choose the type of employment you like.
 NDIS provides you total flexibility and control, allowing you to tailor your NDIS plan based on your needs, as long as it fits the reasonable and necessary criteria.
-So, let’s discuss what does it look like when it comes to supports that can be funded within your NDIS plan potentially enabling you to achieve your work-related goals in life.
+So, let’s discuss what it looks like when it comes to supports that can be funded within your NDIS plan potentially enabling you to achieve your work-related goals in life.